FSS/PPS 05.10 - Staff Identified as Necessary to Conduct Minimum Basic Operations

-President’s Dr. (only upon request from residents, President’s Office or Special Projects)
+President’s House Drive (only upon request from residents, President’s Office, or Special Projects);

-Woods St. between Moon St. and N Comanche St.
+Woods Street between Moon Street and North Comanche Street;

-Moore St. from Read St. to Falls Sayer housing complex
+Moore Street from West Holland Street to Falls Sayer housing complex;

-Elm St. between Buckner St. and Matthews St.
+Elm Street between Buckner Street and Matthews Street;

-Matthews St. between Student Center Dr. and Elm St.
+Matthews Street between Student Center Drive and Elm Street; and

-The crew will also survey campus for other icy areas.
+The crew will also survey the campus for other icy areas.

-The following roads will be barricaded during icing events due to the inherent safety risk for vehicular traffic:
+The following roads will be barricaded during icing events because of the inherent safety risk for vehicular traffic:

-State St. and Old Main Dr. by placing barricades at the intersection of State St. and Pleasant St., as well as at the intersection of State St. and W Sessom Dr.
+State Street and Old Main Drive, by placing barricades at the intersection of State Street and Pleasant Street, as well as at the intersection of State Street and West Sessom Drive; and

-Moore St. between Falls Sayer housing complex and Smith Ave.
+Moore Street between Falls Sayer housing complex and Smith Avenue.

-Facilities will support Parking and Transportations Services as resources are available and services are requested to assist in sanding parking garages and parking lots.
+Parking Services will barricade or sand parking garages and parking lots.
+Facilities will support Parking Services as resources are available and services are requested.

 In the event of a weather alert, such as an impending storm, the director of Utilities Operations will ensure that all emergency generators are in standby condition.
 Emergency generators are at the following locations: